Enhancing Generalizable 6D Pose Tracking of an In-Hand Object with Tactile Sensing: Experiments

 \subsection{Tracking Robustness}

-Since the tactile kinematic cues described in Section \ref{sec:3.1} is a key module of our method, the quality of detected marker flows from tactile sensors is worth considering.
-We evaluate our method under different kinematic noise patterns on synthetic data to test its robustness.
+The accuracy of object kinematic states hugely depends on the quality of marker flows detected by tactile sensors.
+We evaluate \model under different kinematic noise patterns on synthetic data to test its robustness to various tactile sensing qualities.
 The kinematic noise contains the possible calibration error of tactile sensors for real scenarios and the detecting error of contact points.
-We select the object category of camera and directly test \model under various scales of Gaussian noise added on each contact point's position, compared with the tracking that only utilize object motion predicted in Section \ref{sec:3.1}.
-Results are shown in Figure \ref{fig:tracking_robustness_camera}. \model(CAPTRA) is more robust to kinematic noise than the method introduced in Section \ref{sec:5.1} that only leverages kinematic cues, and performs better than CAPTRA even with bad kinematic quality.
+We select the \textit{camera} category as the evaluation set and evaluate the kinematics-only method, CAPTRA, and \model(CAPTRA) under different scales of Gaussian noise added on the position of contact points.
+As shown in Figure \ref{fig:tracking_robustness_camera}, \model(CAPTRA) is more robust to tactile sensor noise than the kinematics-only tracking method, meanwhile performing better than CAPTRA even under inaccurate tactile sensing.